 Lacerations can range from shallow cuts to deep lacerations to the bone.
 Lacerations are wounds that are jagged or torn and unlike abrasions, typically there is no missing skin.
 Deep laceration wounds can lead to significant blood loss and even bone damage.
 It is vital to seek medical treatment for a laceration wound right away as any delay will negatively impact the laceration repair and recovery time.
-Wisconsin Medical Group is skilled in treating lacerations and works to mitigate scarring and additional preventable damages.
+Wisconsin Medical Group is skilled in laceration treatment and works to mitigate scarring, infection, and additional preventable damages.
 Schedule an appointment with Milwaukee’s laceration specialists today!

 The medical specialists at Wisconsin Medical Group are experienced in treating severe laceration injuries and deep wounds.
 If you were injured at work or in an accident it is important not only to seek treatment from an experienced medical professional but also from a physician with experience working with insurance and employers alike.
 The laceration specialists at WMG will provide a professional medical opinion and give you an honest and accurate diagnosis that could change your quality of life forever.

 Severe lacerations involving the bone, muscles, and tissue require specialized medical attention.
 Severe lacerations are more difficult to treat if they include fractured or broken bones.
 In certain cases, surgery is required to realign and stabilize the bone.
 Metal plates, screws, and other hardware are often used to support the bone during the healing process.
 In other cases, surgery is required to remove any dead or damaged tissue and promote healing.
 Treatment includes physical therapy to address any scar tissue accumulation and to restore muscle strength and range of motion.